LKPcode/CITELY.AI/README.md

 # CITELY.AI
 ---

-Citely.ai is SASS platform that aims to help researchers and students to manage the plethora of information they come across during their research by leveraging the power of Large Language Models like ChatGPT.
-The main focus of citely.ai is to provide a fast and efficient way to understand, organize and discover new scientific knowledge.
+Citely.ai is a SaaS platform designed to enhance the research process for students and researchers by utilizing the capabilities of advanced Large Language Models like ChatGPT.
+The platform aims to streamline the management of extensive research data, facilitating easier comprehension, organization, and discovery of new scientific knowledge.

-This platform was developed after being accepted as a startup project for the [EGG Incubator](https://www.theegg.gr/en/) program of EuroBank in Greece.
-The project was developed by a team of 2 people, with me being the lead developer and responsible for the design, frontend and backend development of the platform while the other member was responsible for the NLP part of the project.
-While this project did not get to the final stage of the program, it was a great learning experience for me and I got to work with some amazing people.
+This initiative was launched after being selected for the [EGG Incubator](https://www.theegg.gr/en/) program by EuroBank in Greece.
+The development team consisted of two members; I took on the role of lead developer, overseeing the design, frontend, and backend development.
+My colleague focused on the Natural Language Processing (NLP) components.
+Although Citely.ai did not advance to the final stage of the incubation program, it provided a valuable opportunity for professional growth and collaboration with a talented team.

-The following is an overview of the platform and its tech stack to provide a better understanding of the features that were implemented and the technologies that were used.
+Here is an overview of the platform, highlighting the implemented features and the technologies employed in its development.

 ## Tech Stack